An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Proof of Theorem 4

-\subsection{Proof of Theorem~\ref{thm3.4}}
+\section{Proof of Theorem 4}

-By using the piecewise integral sliding-mode parallel controller in~(\ref{expcont}), we have shown in Appendix-A that the piecewise integral sliding surface in~(\ref{exsurf}) can be reached and maintained since initially.
+By using the piecewise sliding-mode parallel controller in~(\ref{expcont}), we have shown in Appendix.\ref{proof:GES} that the piecewise integral sliding surface in~(\ref{exsurf}) can be reached and maintained from the beginning of evolution.
 So now our main goal is to show that, for a GAS nonlinear system in~(\ref{nonl}), its corresponding sliding motion in~(\ref{exsld}) will be controlled to behave the semi-global asymptotic stability.
 This can be done with the aid of $V\left( \bar{x}\left( t \right) \right)$ defined in~(\ref{slyp1})-(\ref{slyp3}).

 The derivative of $V\left( \bar{x}\left( t \right) \right)$ defined in~(\ref{slyp1})-(\ref{slyp3}) along the trajectories of~(\ref{exrenom}) satisfies

 \emph{Case i:} For the trajectories that move within the partition $\bar X_0$, one has